-On the day of your trip, you will check-in at 7:00 a.m. with the Hualapai River Runners at their desk located in the lobby of the Hualapai Lodge in Peach Springs, Arizona (Grand Canyon West).
-From the Hualapai Lodge, you will take a 1-hour bus 20 miles down a scenic dirt road into the Grand Canyon.
+On the day of your whitewater trip, you will check-in at 7:00 a.m. with the Hualapai River Runners in the lobby of the Hualapai Lodge in Peach Springs, Arizona (Grand Canyon West).
+From the Hualapai Lodge, you will travel by bus 1-hour down a scenic dirt road into the Grand Canyon.
 Trips launch from Diamond Creek at the confluence with the Colorado River.

 Your raft will be a 22-foot, motorized inflatable pontoon, which carries 6-8 people.
 There are typically 6-8 boats traveling down river in a group.

 The action begins right away with eight whitewater rapids within the first ten miles.
 You will get wet!
 The rapids are rated II and III+, which makes for a wild roller coaster ride of wave trains.
-If you have back issues, please know you'll be sitting on a metal bench and the going through the rapids is a rough ride.
+If you have back issues, please know the rafts have metal benches and the going through the rapids is a rough ride.
 After the rapids, the next 25 miles of river will be smooth water and incredible Grand Canyon views.

 During the day, you will hike and explore a beautiful side canyon with a waterfall called Travertine Falls, run more rapids, and enjoy a picnic lunch on a sandy bank.
 Lunch consists of deli-style sandwiches with chips, fruit, cookies, and trail mix.
 Snacks, water, and soft drinks are always available.
 Dietary restrictions due to allergy or medical conditions can generally be accommodated.

 If you choose to add-on the helicopter lift out you will arrive at Quartermaster Canyon between 2:30 – 3:30 p.m.
 From here you will take a quick 6-7-minute helicopter flight back to the rim of the Grand Canyon.
 Patience is a must as the helicopter can only take four people at a time.
-There is a covered area located at the helicopter pad for you to wait your turn.
+There is a covered waiting area located at the helicopter pad.

 After your helicopter flight to the rim, you will wait in an air-conditioned building for the entire group to arrive, including the Skywalk group.
 Once everyone has arrived, you will take a 2-hour shuttle back to the Hualapai Lodge.
 Expect to arrive back between 5:30 – 7:30 p.m. depending on the group size.

-The Skywalk is the only place where visitors can step out onto a glass walkway nearly 4,000 feet above the floor of the Grand Canyon.
-If you choose to add the Skywalk option to your rafting adventure at our discounted rate, this add-on will be an additional $56 per person.
+The Skywalk is the only place where visitors can step out onto a glass walkway and see 4,000 feet down into the Grand Canyon.
+You can add the Skywalk option to your rafting adventure at our discounted rate (price is at the top of the page).
 Rafters who choose to do the Skywalk will be helicoptered to the rim first and will have approximately a 30-minute visit at the Skywalk.
 The Skywalk option is only available if you choose the helicopter lift out of Grand Canyon.